 We’ve seen a lot of clients come to us after wasting lots of money and lots of time with the wrong software partners.
-We won’t candy coat it – they’ve usually had terrible experiences, and for every one that comes to us, we assume several others just gave up on their software projects altogether.
+It will not be candy coated– they’ve usually had terrible experiences, and for every one that comes to us, we assume several others just gave up on their software projects altogether.
 It’s a tough thing to see, and makes them very guarded as they naturally should be.

 In fact, as we frequently tell our clients during our Free Discovery Session (an introductory meeting where we do an in-depth review of the project), we usually find more than half the folks knocking on our door got burned by some low-cost developer handling a prior project.
 And more specifically, it’s usually an offshore or remote developer, which creates a very negative perception of offshore development.

 First, the offshore folks.
 They’re usually pretty easy to find.
 These offshore workers are great at SEO (Search Engine Optimization), and the prices are so unbelievably low that it’s easy to understand how they attract customers.
 It is easy to find them, they are fast to quote, they make the process sound incredibly simple, and as mentioned, offer very low prices.